 - Special Features – Let your farm know that you are willing to let them know BEFORE homes in the area go on the market.
 They might not buy but they will appreciate knowing what is going on (neighbors ARE nosy!)

-- Neighborhood Videos – Get a flip camera and drive around your neighborhood, recording interesting details.
-These videos can be posted on youtube.com, Twitter, Facebook and your blog.
+- Neighborhood Videos – Grab your phone and drive around your neighborhood, recording interesting details.
+These videos can be posted on YouTube.com, Twitter, Facebook and your blog.

 Time Wasting, Soul Sucking Real Estate Marketing To A Farm

 - Setting up a community page on the Facebook – This is one I hear A LOT!
 The thinking is that you are going set up a community page and then the people who live there will flock to it and you will be able to market to them.
 First, once you get them to join your page, you cannot get their emails out of Facebook to add them to your “real” mailing list.
 Second, you have to know them BEFORE you can invite them to your page so why not make them a “friend” on Facebook and get them to “like” you regular business page.
 This sounds like A LOT of work for very little reward!